forgery810/fl-studio-alesis-vixx/README.md

   - The knob/range button will increase the steps the pads and knobs control by 16 with each push.
 Up to 64 steps can be contorlled this way.

-  - Currently, this only functions when al channels are shown.
+  - Currently, this only functions when all channels are shown.
 If some are hidden in groups, it will not work.

 ## Broswer Mode